tobydriscoll/udmath305/src/_build/html/_sources/linalg/vector_algebra.md

 ```
 ::::

 Things get a little more interesting with multiplication.
 We begin with {term}`scalar multiplication`, which is between a number and a vector.
 Each element is multiplied by the number.
-In this context we call numbers {term}`scalars`, since they scale all the elements equally.
+In this context we call a number a {term}`scalar`, since it scales all the elements equally.

 ::::{admonition,dropdown,tip} Example
 If $\bfx=[1;\: 2;\: 3]$, then